jeevan-p-gowda/playwright-template/CONTRIBUTING.md

 Branch validation has been carried out on Jenkins Multi branch pipeline.

 - **Pre-requisite**
-  - Prepare a `.env` file and store it scoped to pipeline.
+  - Prepare a `.env` file which has required secrets and store it scoped to pipeline.
 - **Trigger a test run**
   - Navigate to Pull Requests -> PR Title -> Build with Parameters.
   - Fill in all required fields and start the build.